 The brake lights don't work

 With a push button start system, the car can only be started when the brake pedal is depressed.
 How does your car's security system know that the brake pedal is depressed?
 There is a brake light switch installed at the brake pedal.
-It does two things: it turns your brake lights on when your press the brake pedal and lets the security system know that the brakes are applied.
+It does two things: it turns your brake lights on when you press the brake pedal and lets the security system know that the brakes are applied.
 If your brake lights don't work, the brake light switch and its circuit must be checked.
 In some cars, there is an indicator on the dash asking you to press the brake.
-If the indicator stays on even when you are pressing the brake, the brake switch is also a prime suspect, Brake switch failures are very common.
+If the indicator stays on even when you are pressing the brake, the brake switch is also a prime suspect.
+Brake switch failures are very common.
 Read more about brake light switch.

 The transmission indicator doesn't show transmission is in Park

 An automatic car with a push button start can only be started when the transmission is in Park or Neutral.
 Sometimes a gear selector switch fails and even when you shift the transmission lever into Park, it still indicates that it's not in Park.
 Some cars may start in Neutral but won't start in Park.
 That is also an indication that the gear selector switch doesn't function properly.

 When the battery is weak, it has some power but not enough to turn over the engine.
 What typically happens in this case is when you press the Start button, the dash lights would start blinking, but nothing else is happening.
 Read here: how to check the battery.